JonasGroenbek/nestjs-sage-id/README.md

 ## Getting Started

 The simplest way to use `nestjs-sage-id` is to use `SageIdModule.register`.
-However, since the credentials used to authenticate throught the sage-id are confidential, it is encouraged to use environment variables or a external storage method.
+However, since the credentials used to authenticate through the sage-id are confidential, it is encouraged to use environment variable(s) or an external storage method.

-Either option will most likely be done in an asynchronous context, so the example will use the `registerAsync` function.
+Either option will most likely be done in an asynchronous context, so the example will use the `SageIdModule.registerAsync` function.

 ```typescript
 import { Module } from '@nestjs/commosetSageTokenn';